NeuraLegion/har-sdk/packages/core/README.md

 }
 ```

-`utils` package contains a set of useful utilities like `normalizeUrl`:
+The package also contains a set of useful utilities like `normalizeUrl`:

 ```ts
 import { normalizeUrl } from '@har-sdk/core';